-As kids growing up, the only graphics we had were 8 and 16-bit.
+As kids growing up, the only graphics we had were 16-bit.
 Yes, we are talking about the days before consoles such as the PlayStation 3 and Xbox 360.
 And you know what?
 Those were the days.
-We feel that modern-day game consoles now only care about the graphics and how many people you can mutilate on MW3; the basic principle of enjoying simplistic games is now a thing of the past.
+We feel that modern day game consoles now only care about the graphics and how many people you can mutilate on MW3 and the basic principle of enjoying simplistic games is now a thing of the past.

 Back in the 80s and 90s, retro games consoles were all about bringing the arcade in to your own home and with games such as Streets of Rage, Sonic and Mario you were entertained for hours on end.
-You have to think that this was a time where computer games were like this new form of entertainment – especially for a young boy/girl.
+You have to think that this was a time were computer games were like this new form of entertainment – especially for a young boy.

-For some real nostalgia see our top ten retro games consoles and free to vote if you don’t agree with the order.
+For some real nostalgia see our top ten retro games consoles and free to vote at the bottom of the page if you don’t agree with the order.

 Popular Games Included: Fantasy Zone, Ghostbusters, Alex Kidd in Miracle World, Phantasy Star, Wonder Boy in Monster Land